KangLiao929/Cylin-Painting/README.md

 - [x] 20240101: Cylin-Painting is published at TIP.
 - [x] 20240118: The implementation guidance is released.
-- [ ] Release both training and inference code.
+- [ ] Release both training and inference codes.
 - [ ] Release pre-trained weights on three panoramic datasets.

 ## Installation